rust-lang/rfcs/text/0000-dll-kind.md

 # Prior art
 [prior-art]: #prior-art

+Many non-native languages have the ability to import symbols from dlls, but this uses runtime loading by the language runtime and is not the same as what is being proposed here.

-No native languages are known of that allow link time linking to symbols from dlls withot import libraries.
-Please note that this is distinct from runtime loading of dlls.
+Delphi is a native language that has the ability to import symbols from dlls without import libraries.

 # Unresolved questions
 [unresolved]: #unresolved-questions